collingsjj/collingsjj.github.io/_posts/2025-04-24-htb-nibbles.md

 <br/>

 ---
+[^nibbles]: Nibbles is a retired machine, which means it has publicly available walkthroughs
+	 available on HTB, YouTube, and other sites.
+The inblusion of a highly detailed process here is only because of this.
+Active HTB Boxes are not publicly disclosed and thus will not feature such walkthroughts here until they are retired.
 [^wsl2]: Open a Powershell window (running as admin) and create a port proxy
 	and firewall rule as follows:
 	```powershell